Care Bears Movie II: A New Generation: Plot

-Later, while the Bears and cousins decide to celebrate the Kingdom of Caring's anniversary and prepare a party for the Kingdom's founders, Dark Heart sneaks into Care-a-Lot disguised as a repairman so that he can capture the whole Family.
-A cluster of Star Buddies, an army of stars which act as a defense to the kingdom (under the command of the Great Wishing Star), drives him off; he then morphs into a raging red cloud of mists and engage in a decisive battle.
-The Bears shoot light at him from their bellies, forming their "Care Bear Stare"; the Cousins also help by using their "Care Cousin Call".
-After Dark Heart is fended off, True Heart and Noble Heart decide to search and annihilate him, and leave the Bears to handle the missions all by themselves.
+Later, while the Bears and cousins decide to celebrate the Kingdom of Caring's anniversary and prepare a party for the Kingdom's founders, Dark Heart sneaks into Care-a-Lot disguised as a repairman to capture the Family.
+A cluster of Star Buddies, an army of stars which defend the kingdom under the command of the Great Wishing Star, drive him off; he then morphs into a red cloud of mist.
+The Bears shoot light at him from their bellies, forming the "Care Bear Stare"; the Cousins also help by using their "Care Cousin Call".
+After Dark Heart is fended off, True Heart and Noble Heart decide to search for and defeat him, leaving the Bears to handle missions by themselves.

-During their patrol, the Bears and Cousins spot Christy stranded in a canoe within a lake, but before they can rescue her, Dark Heart appears again as an aura of mist and shoots cursed bolts before the team.
-The family decides to retaliate, only to be captured by his evil red magic and being trapped into his magic bag, which was the favor he wanted Christy to do all along.
+During their patrol, the Bears and Cousins spot Christy stranded in a canoe within a lake, but before they can rescue her, Dark Heart appears as an aura of mist and attacks them.
+The family decides to retaliate, only to be captured and trapped in his magic bag, which was the favor he wanted Christy to do all along.
 The few Family members at hand determine that she has teamed up with him.
 This prompts Tenderheart Bear to hold a press wheel in the Hall of Hearts.
-John and Dawn join the conference after Friend Bear and Secret Bear saved them from a moose that was under Dark Heart's influence, to listen to Tenderheart Bear discuss his plans to successfully put down Dark Heart.
+John and Dawn join the conference after Friend Bear and Secret Bear save them from a moose that was under Dark Heart's influence and listen to Tenderheart Bear discuss his plans to successfully put down Dark Heart.

-Later in the night, Dark Heart brainwashes everyone staying at the camp, causing them to wreak havoc around the zone.
-The Bears and Cousins search for any stranded Family members, and to engage Dark Heart again, only for Dark Heart to imprison them—first in cages, then freezing them inside big rubies hanging from a chandelier.
-Meanwhile, John and Dawn tell Christy of their conviction to rescue the Family from the evil entity.
+Later that night, Dark Heart brainwashes everyone staying at the camp, causing them to wreak havoc.
+The Bears and Cousins search for any stranded Family members and engage Dark Heart again, only for Dark Heart to imprison them—first in cages, then freezing them inside big rubies hanging from a chandelier.
+Meanwhile, John and Dawn tell Christy of their conviction to rescue the Family from Dark Heart.
 Feeling guilt, she finally comes to her senses and pays him back by admitting what she has done.
-Despite this, her bargain with Dark Heart is over, and finally admits that he must be expelled once and for all.
+Her bargain with Dark Heart is over, and she finally admits that he must be expelled once and for all.